JosephRidge/MyShoppingCart/README.md

 ## Functionality :
 ->  Display Two items for sale ( DONE )
-->  Add feature to " Add to Cart "  --> Add OnHover function
+->  Add feature to " Add to Cart " ( DONE )  --> Add OnHover function
 ->  Calculate the total price : "Total price "
 ->  Add more items to cart ( increment the item quantity plus one) -> Events ( mousehover and onclick)